This story was updated on June 1, 2022, to reflect current existing-home trends.

 From there, Kapfidze said, agents can create dynamic and easy-to-understand reports for buyers and sellers who want to know what national, regional and local data mean for them and their housing decisions.

-Going forward, Fleming encouraged people to pay more attention to NAR’s regional existing-home sales data as it will give people a starting point for understanding how the pandemic shifted pockets of exorbitant price growth from the coasts to places like Oklahoma City, Dallas and Nashville.
+Much like 2021, Fleming and Hale encouraged people to pay more attention to NAR’s regional existing-home sales data as it will give people a starting point for understanding how the pandemic shifted pockets of exorbitant price growth from the coasts to places like Oklahoma City, Dallas and Nashville.

 “[Coastal buyers] are seeking the affordability,” he said.
 “We call it arbitrage — you sell your expensive home in Southern California and you can buy a mansion in Oklahoma City.
 They’re seeking that opportunity and will continue to do so.”

-“A lot of that stock that would be potentially inventory for sale is owned and lived in by baby boomers at the moment, and so the question then becomes when do they age out of becoming a homeowner and move into the next phase of their life?” he said.
-“Keep in mind, that’s a lot of stock because baby boomers are a very big generation.”
+“It would take an unprecedented amount of homebuilding to make up for the shortage of overall supply of housing in the United States.
+We’ve under-built the housing stock for the last decade, to the tune of millions of homes,” he said.
+“A lot of that stock that would be potentially inventory for sale is owned and lived in by baby boomers at the moment, and so the question then becomes when do they age out of becoming a homeowner and move into the next phase of their life?”